interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Connectors *peer* with one another to exchange information used to determine the best route for a payment.

 **Interledger ensures that senders' funds are safe throughout an multi-hop payment and cannot be stolen by faulty or malicious connectors (see [Interledger Security](#interledger-security)).**

+### Interledger Networks

+The Interledger protocol stack can be used to create a network that effectively offers the same functionality as a centralized ledger; namely, the ability to safely transfer value from one account to another.
+But since an Interledger network is made up of autonomously run ledgers and connectors, without any central authority, these ledgers and connectors can then compete, at each hop of a given payment, to offer a good service at a low price.
+This will lead, through market economics, to cheaper transaction costs than those that can be expected on a centrally controlled system.

+The system for ensuring that a payment either succeeds at a low price, or rolls back so that it can be re-routed within a short timeout, is described in the [pre-shared key](../0016-pre-shared-key/0016-pre-shared-key.md) specification.

 ### The Interledger